ARRANGING 101

 Course Details

-Capacity: Maximum 25 Participants ONLY 10 SPOTS LEFT
+Capacity: Maximum 25 participants

-Course Length: 10 Weeks (Jan 6 to Mar 10)
+Course Length: 10 Weeks (Monday nights, Aug 11 to Oct 13)

-Cost: $250 USD (110% Refund if you’re not satisfied)
+(payment plans available, 110% Refund if you’re not satisfied)

 Requirements: Any digital notation software such as Sibelius, Finale, Musescore etc (you can opt to do everything by hand too)